sranganatha/scaffit/README.md

 Add only what you need.
 No bloated templates or unused code cluttering your project.

 ### Framework Agnostic
-Works seamlessly with Next.js, React, Express, and more.
+Works seamlessly with Next.js, React, Vue, Angular, Svelte, Express, Fastify, and Node.js.
 One tool, multiple frameworks.

 ### Always Fresh
 Scaffolds are maintained and updated with the latest best practices.
 Stay current without the hassle.